Favourited 1192 times

 I offer good clean accommodation.
 There is a single room with an adjacent bathroom with a good shower, or a double if there are two of you.
 You will be sharing my home and I expect your room and the bathroom to stay clean and reasonably tidy.

 I am vegetarian.
 I provide all of your food and have a well-equipped kitchen and are keen to share and learn new dishes.
 But this is not a place for picky eaters.
 Cooking together and sharing food around the table is an important and fun part of life here.
 I cook from fresh ingredients and eat little processed food.
-I often tackle new and exciting recipes together, that have included some of the MasterChef challenges.
+With helpers, I often tackle new and exciting recipes, that have included some of the MasterChef challenges.

 I provide all bed linen and towels, and there are washing and drying facilities for your clothes.

 I have a lot of working clothes, outdoor clothes, gloves, and wellington boots for you to use when you are helping.

 I have a cosy sitting room with a log stove and TV with Netflix and Prime.

 My home has a lot of books, and spaces to sit quietly and read.